edemocracy/ekklesia-portal/README.md

 4. Create a config file named `config.yml` using the config template from `src/ekklesia_portal/config.example.yml` or skip this to use the default settings from `src/ekklesia_portal/default_settings.py`.
     Make sure that the database connection string points to an empty + writable database.
-5. Initialize the test database with a custom config file:
+5. Initialize the dev database with a custom config file:
     ~~~Shell
     python tests/create_test_db.py -c config.yml
     ~~~